gianluccacolangelo/Disruption-of-Vector-Host-Preference/README.md

 ## Paper Error

-There is an error in the original paper in equation 2.
+I noticed there is an error in the original paper in equation 2.
 The correct equation should be:

 $$
 \frac{dP_i}{dt} = a I_i + c \lambda_u P_u T_i - (1 - c) p P_i T_u - \mu_a P_i